Love CPR

-Love CPR is the fourth studio album by Swedish singer September.
+Love CPR is the fourth studio album by Swedish singer-songwriter Petra Marklund under the alias September.
 It was released digitally on 14 February 2011 in Sweden by Catchy Tunes, with a physical release two days later.
 Producers that worked on the album include Jonas von der Burg, who worked with September on almost all of her songs, StoneBridge, Lucas Secon, Cutfather and Jaakko Salovaara of Darude fame.
 The album was mastered by Björn Engelmann at Cutting Room Studios.
 It received generally positive reviews from critics, with many calling it more pop than her previous work.
 The album debuted at number one on the Swedish Albums Chart and was eventually certified double platinum in Sweden for shipments of 80,000 copies.

 The lead single "Mikrofonkåt" was released in Sweden on 12 November 2010, debuting and peaking at number one on the Swedish Top 60 Singles chart, while staying in the position for 11 consecutive weeks.
 The subsequent single "Resuscitate Me" was released on 19 November 2010.
 The album's first international single, and English language version of "Mikrofonkåt" titled "Me & My Microphone", was released 11 February 2011 in Sweden as a promotional single, with a later date for the rest of the world.
 "Party in My Head" was the subsequent single in Sweden, while "Hands Up" was released as the third single in the United States.